 Is it relevant for all businesses, no matter their size, sector or country?

-Happiness and wellness in the workplace are essential for all businesses, mainly since they both affect productivity, turnover rates, and even health insurance costs.
+Happiness and employee wellness in the workplace are essential for all businesses, mainly since they both affect productivity, turnover rates, and even health insurance costs.
 In 2016, workplace stress was estimated to cost employers $300 billion annually.
 Whatever size the organization might be, the lost potential can hurt the bottom line and detour the roadmap to growth.
-Delivering Happiness’ clients have ranged in industries; whether they are in hospitality or healthcare, our clients have recognized that employee well-being and engagement require a sustainable culture.
+Delivering Happiness’ clients have ranged in industries; whether they are in hospitality or healthcare, our clients have recognized that employee wellness and engagement require a sustainable culture.